-5. Evaluation with Web-traffic
+5. Evaluation with Web-Traffic

-In previous sections, we evaluated the performance of HSTCP/gHSTCP in the environments where it competes the system sources with long-lived flows.
-A recent study [32] shows that short-lived flows such as Web traffic is one of main class applications in the In-
+In previous sections, we evaluated the performance of HSTCP/gHSTCP in the environments where it competes the system resources with long-lived flows.
+A recent study [32] shows that short-lived flows such as Web traffic is one of main class applications in the Internet.
+In this section, we assess the performance of HSTCP/gHSTCP when they coexist with Web traffic.